Deep Perineal Pouch Cysts

 1. Hormonal Changes: Fluctuations in hormone levels can lead to cyst formation.

-2. Infections: Bacterial or viral infections can cause cysts.
+2. Infections: or infections can cause cysts.

 3. Endometriosis: Growth of endometrial tissue outside the uterus can lead to cysts.